shiHisham/K8s-lab/Practice7_K8s_ConfigMaps/readme.md

 apiVersion: v1
 kind: ConfigMap
 metadata:
-  name: app-config
+  name: app-config-p7

 data:
-  APP_GREETING: "Hello from ConfigMap!" message.txt: "This file was mounted from a ConfigMap."
+  APP_GREETING: "Hello from ConfigMap!" message_key.txt: "This file was mounted from a ConfigMap."
 ```

 ---